Rokiis1/roadmap/QA/tasks/testingTechniquesandAnalysis/acceptanceTesting.md

    8. As a user, I can see the active filters applied to the product list.
    9. As a user, I can remove individual filters from the active filters list.
    10. As a user, the product count updates to reflect the number of products that match the current filters.
+   11. As a registered user, I can sort the filtered results by price, popularity, rating, and newness.
+   12. As a registered user, I can see a "loading" indicator while the products are being filtered.
+   13. As a registered user, I can filter products based on their ratings.
+   14. As a registered user, I can filter products based on their availability (in stock, out of stock).
+   15. As a registered user, I can see an error message if the filtering process fails due to a technical issue.
+   16. As a registered user, I can filter products based on their brand.
+   17. As a registered user, I can filter products based on their delivery time.
+   18. As a registered user, I can filter products based on their seller.

 6. **Comprehensive Testing for Adding Contact Information**